McTsts/mc-core-shaders/README.md

 ## Skin Effects

 This allows players to customize their damage flash color and add blinking to their skin.
-This is done by setting one pixel to a specific value, specifying a blink frame, a pixel which determines the damage flash color (may not be transparent) and a pixel that determines how often the player blinks.
+This is done by setting one pixel to a specific value to enable the effects (#757591 with opacity 187), specifying a blink frame, a pixel which determines the damage flash color (may not be transparent) and a pixel that determines how often the player blinks.

 ![image](https://user-images.githubusercontent.com/24660095/136426936-cee123e5-1841-4006-b2c1-085d340f2641.png)